zautumnz/tg/README.md

 ## TODO:

-* Fix the bug in pasteboard in clipboard (numbers are not booleans)
 * Remove as much other stuff as possible, only care about this being fast and working on Mac and showing unicode
-* Better default font with cjk support
+* Find a monospace font with CJK support and ligatures
-* Get rid of config parsing, just need to modify and rebuild
-* Get rid of transparency
-* Get rid of themes
-* Just one cursor style
+* Flatten file structure

 ## Key Bindings